I Never Learned About Lyme Disease in Medical School

 A Rare and Localized Disease—Until It Wasn’t

 At the time, Lyme disease was considered a rare and localized condition, affecting only a small number of people in the Northeastern United States.
-It hadn’t yet become the most common vector-borne disease in the country, and the idea of hundreds of thousands of cases annually, as the CDC now estimates, was unimaginable.
-The reality was that it simply wasn’t on the radar for most doctors in training.
+It had not yet become the widespread illness it is today.

 A Turning Point: Recognizing the Pattern